abirchLBG/git-auto-script/README.md

     2. Custom
     3. Re-use last commit message
 4. Script will automatically check if branch is master/main and ask to continue if true.
+5. Script will check if branch is behind, and ask to pull after committing.
-5. If no commit message is passed, will ask to pass one.
+6. If no commit message is passed, will ask to pass one.

 ---